wedeling/EasySurrogate/tutorials/gray_scott_muscle3/gray_scott_muscle3.md

 + `tests/gray_scott_reduced_muscle3/micro.py`: the reduced surrogate.
 + `tests/gray_scott_reduced_muscle3/run.py`: the MUSCLE3 configuration file, which runs the simulation.

-We will assume that MUSCLE3 has been properly installed.

 ## Modifications to the macroscopic model

 The first modification to the macro model consists of placing the main script in its own subroutine, named `gray_scott_macro` here: